skyflowapi/skyflow-iOS/README.md

 The Skyflow Element is an implementation of the UIView so it can be used/mounted similarly.

 #### Step 4 :  Collect data from Elements
-When the form is ready to be submitted, call the `collect(options: Skyflow.InsertOptions? = nil, callback: Skyflow.Callback)` method on the container object.
-The options parameter takes a Skyflow.InsertOptions object as shown below:
+When the form is ready to be submitted, call the `collect(options: Skyflow.CollectOptions? = nil, callback: Skyflow.Callback)` method on the container object.
+The options parameter takes a `Skyflow.CollectOptions` object as shown below:
 ```swift
 // Non-PCI records
 let nonPCIRecords = ["table": "persons", "fields": [["gender": "MALE"]]]